strangequarkkk/The-Shooting-Method-and-Fast-Fourier-Transform/README.md

-# The Shooting Method and Fast Fourier Transform.
+# The Shooting Method and Fast Fourier Transform

 Python libraries used: Numpy, Scipy, Matplotlib.pyplot.